Winnipeg Commodity Exchange: Buildings

 The Winnipeg Commodity Exchange buildings past and current, have been located within downtown Winnipeg.

 The first Commodity Exchange building was constructed in 1899 on Princess Street.
 The façade is now part of the Red River College Princess St. Campus.

-The second building was located at 167 Lombard Street and was constructed from 1906 to 1908 by Toronto-based architectural firm Darling and Pearson.
+The second building was located at 167 Lombard Avenue and was constructed from 1906 to 1908 by Toronto-based architectural firm Darling and Pearson.
 It is still in use as office space, and known as the Grain Exchange Building.

 The Winnipeg Commodity Exchange then moved to the Commodity Exchange Tower at 360 Main Street in 1979.
 In 2008, the tower was renamed to 360 Main after the Winnipeg Commodity Exchange was absorbed into the American-based Intercontinental Exchange.

 The present 360 Main Street is home to the Underground Shops of Winnipeg Square.
 Locally, the building is also known as the Artis Building since it was originally developed by Trizec.

 The building was completed in 1979 and is the fourth tallest building in the city, at 117 m with 31 floors.
-The construction of the building originally planned to have a twin with a hotel in the middle.
-The foundation for the other buildings were completed but the second tower was not built until 2022, when Artis Reit Residential Tower was constructed.
+The construction of the building originally planned to have a twin building with a hotel in the middle.
+The foundation for the other buildings were completed but the second tower was not built until 2022, when 300 Main was constructed.
 Architectural plans for the second tower were updated in the interceding period, so that the second building is not an identical match with the first building as originally planned.
 To date, the planned hotel has not been built.